F&M Stories

 F&M Professor Joins Elite Company of Scholars

-A Franklin & Marshall College religious studies professor has taken a fellowship at a prestigious scholarly center where some of the 20th century’s intellectual titans have taught and studied.
+A Franklin & Marshall College religious studies professor has taken a fellowship at a prestigious scholarly center where some of the 20th century’s intellectual titans have studied.

 “There’s an excellent community of scholars from all around the world who are here,” F&M’s SherAli Tareen says.
 “It’s a privilege.”

-"When I taught my second book, 'Perilous Intimacies,' ast spring in a class called Hindus and Muslims, the students in the class were from all over the world," Tareen says.
+"When I taught my second book, 'Perilous Intimacies,' last spring in a class called Hindus and Muslims, the students in the class were from all over the world," Tareen says.
 "It was a fabulous experience."

 Tareen began his yearlong membership in IAS’s School of Historical Studies in September.